Can a Blood Test Help Diagnose Traumatic Brain Injury?

 Another ancillary benefit to the newer and simpler TBI blood test is the anticipated reduction in CT scans for suspected cases, potentially saving the health care system the large costs of possibly unnecessary imaging tests.Long-Lasting Problems from Traumatic Brain Injuries

 TBIs, whether mild - a concussion is a mild form of TBI - or severe, can leave victims with severe and long-lasting health problems.

 Although recent news reports focused on the prevalence of TBIs in sports-related accidents, falls are the leading cause of TBIs.
 After falls, being struck against or by an object is the second leading cause of these injuries, with vehicle crashes coming in third (data from the Centers for Disease Control and Prevention CDC).

 A mild TBI can cause headaches as well as cognitive problems such as difficulty thinking, attention deficits, memory problems and mood swings.
 These injuries are often overlooked and may result in serious effects on the injured person as well as the family.

 If you or a family member has suffered a traumatic brain injury in a car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.